 The Code of Federal Regulations (CFR) title 49 states that RTA "may require that wheelchair users make use of securement systems for their mobility devices."
 This section gives RTA the right to choose whether or not wheelchairs must be tied down.
 RTA exercises this right and insists on securing the wheelchair.
 We require a four point securement.
 If the chair cannot be secured using this method, the tie down will be completed as effectively and safely as possible.
 Customers that do not want their wheelchair secured may not be transported.

-To ensure the safety of our passengers, we ask that you limit the number of carry-on items to two.
+To ensure the safety of our passengers, we ask that you limit the number of carry-on items to three.
 Once onboard, you must be able to keep the packages secure.
 Carts or strollers must be folded prior to boarding.
 Open food and beverages other than water are prohibited.
 Eating and smoking are not allowed.

 If a Dial-A-Ride customer is a no-show for the first part of a round trip, RTA will not automatically cancel the return trip.
 It is the customer's responsibility to call and cancel if the return trip will not be needed.
 Failure to cancel the return trip may result in a no-show.